 E. Two Options for Supervision are available (while spots last):

-As of January 2017, I have NO OFFSITE or Onsite intern positions open.
-No Part Time (5-8 clients per week with option to move into FT) ONSITE spot is currently available; a minimum of a 1 year commitment is required for onsite.
+As of April 2017, I have 2 OFFSITE spots open.
+There is 1 ONSITE spot is currently available; a minimum of a 1 year commitment is required for onsite.

 1) Have me as an offsite supervisor–ask me about the numerous benefits of off-site supervision and the many lessons learned from other interns who had unfortunate experiences with onsite supervisors at hospitals, non-profits, and the private sector.
 I charge less than many other supervisors and do not require you to do research for me or spend a minimum number of hours doing my office work.
 Remember that just because you can get free supervision somewhere does not always mean that it is quality supervision that will make you the best intern that you can potentially become during internship.